 Major stops along Big Sur include the scenic stops of Pfeiffer Beach, McWay Falls, Bixby Creek Bridge and Point Lobos to name but a few.
 Pfeiffer Beach does have a $10 fee per vehicle – but it is so worth it!

 What many aim for here at Pfeiffer beach though is the Keyhole Arch light show – when the sun streams through at sunset so visitors can capture the perfect moment.
 If you aren’t fussed by that – watching the waves push through the arch is relaxing.
 Most people spend longer here than they expect – and it’s not too busy in the off season which allows for a more relaxed visit.
 But, either way this is a must see along the Big Sur area.

-Overall, the re-opening of the Big Sur scenic drive on the Pacific Coast Highway will help the businesses get back on their feet – so I am eagerly watching the progress on this now that they have announced July 2018.
-In 2017, we had to detour through Salinas – which is still a great place to visit (and famous for being the setting of John Steinbeck’s Of Mice & Men), so to be able to see the road re-open couldn’t come soon enough and I will be back if it is re-opened before September.
+Overall, the re-opening of the Big Sur scenic drive on the Pacific Coast Highway will help the businesses here get back on their feet.
+In 2017, we had to detour through Salinas – which is still a great place to visit (and famous for being the setting of John Steinbeck’s Of Mice & Men), so to be able to see the road re-open is a real blessing.

 How long should you visit Big Sur?
-1 full day, 1 night
+1 full day, 1 night, more if needed

-Don’t Miss: Pfeiffer Beach, McWay Falls, Bixby Creek Bridge and Point Lobos.
+Don’t Miss: Pfeiffer Beach, McWay Falls, Bixby Creek Bridge, Carmel By The Sea and Point Lobos

 Drive time from Big Sur – 1 hour (28 miles)